ghy99/DataVerse/src/ckanext-datasetform/README.md

         '''

+    deleteClearML(package_id)
+    '''
+    This function is used to delete the dataset on ClearML side.
+    '''

     class DeleteView(MethodView):
     '''
-    This class is used to delete datasets.
+    This class is used to purge datasets.
     '''
         post(self, package_type)
         '''